Eastern screech owl: Breeding

-This species commences egg laying on average about two months after great horned owls, but about two weeks before American kestrels (Falco sparveius) and almost throughout the range lays its first egg at some point in April.
+This species commences egg laying on average about two months after great horned owls, but about two weeks before American kestrels (Falco sparverius) and almost throughout the range lays its first egg at some point in April.
 Eggs are laid at two-day intervals and incubation begins after laying of the first egg.
 Eggs vary in size in synch with their ultimate body size, ranging from an average of 36.3 × 30.2 mm in the Northern Rockies to 33.9 × 29.2 mm in south Texas.
 From one to six eggs have been recorded per clutch, with an average of 4.4 in Ohio, 3.0 in Florida, and 4.56 in the north-central United States.
 The incubation period is about 26 days, and the young reach the fledging stage at about 31 days old.
 Females do most of the incubating and brooding, but males also occasionally take shifts.
 As is the typical division of labor in owls, the male provides most of the food while the female primarily broods the young, and they stockpile food during the early stages of nesting, although the male tends to work hard nightly because many nestlings often appear to live almost entirely on freshly caught insects and invertebrates.
 The male's smaller size make it superior in its nimbleness, which allows it to catch insects and other swift prey.
 Eastern screech owls are single-brooded, but may renest if the first clutch is lost, especially towards the southern end of its range.
 When the young are small, the female tears the food apart for them.
 The female, with her larger size and harder strike, takes on the duty of defending the nest from potential threats, and even humans may be aggressively attacked, sometimes resulting in them drawing blood from the head and shoulders of human passers-by.